-This is just a normal Wednesday afternoon at Thomson Court, where the residents have regular visits from the children at nearby Apple Tree Nursery.
+This was just a normal Wednesday afternoon at Thomson Court, where the residents had regular visits from the children at nearby Apple Tree Nursery.

-Inspired by the example of a care home in Canada that had co-located a staff nursery to increase resident contact with children, Unit Manager Sheila Scott wondered if there was the potential to do something similar at Thomson Court.
+Inspired by the example of a care home in Canada that had co-located a staff nursery to increase resident contact with children, Sheila Scott, who was the Unit Manager at the care home, wondered if there was the potential to do something similar at Thomson Court.
 Sheila had noticed that many residents in the home were not seeing their great-grandchildren on the mainland, and Appletree Nursery, where her daughter Stephanie works, is very proactive in working with the community.

 Getting the ball rolling

-The nursery staff have compiled a floor plan with photographs and feedback from all their sessions, which map activities to health and wellbeing outcomes to demonstrate their beneficial impact.
-The care home also keeps its own activity records, although they are increasingly using the nursery’s Facebook page to share photographs from the sessions with families.
+The nursery staff compiled a floor plan with photographs and feedback from all their sessions, which map activities to health and wellbeing outcomes to demonstrate their beneficial impact.

 Benefits for young and old alike

-The nursery and care home staff have observed that the intergenerational activities are having a positive impact on both the residents and the nursery children.
-Sheila comments that the regular Wednesday sessions provide a good break for residents in the afternoon.
-The residents choose whether or not to attend, and one resident who initially was not interested in joining in the activities because he has a lot of family of his own living locally started to come along when he saw how much fun everyone was having!
-The daughter of one of the residents has commented that the children ‘generally light the place up’, and that both the residents and the children love it.
+The nursery and care home staff observed that the intergenerational activities have had a positive impact on both the residents and the nursery children.
+Sheila commented that the Wednesday sessions provided a good break for residents in the afternoon.
+The residents were able to choose whether or not to attend, and one resident who initially was not interested in joining in the activities because he has a lot of family of his own living locally started to come along when he saw how much fun everyone was having!
+The daughter of one of the residents commented that the children ‘generally light the place up’, and that both the residents and the children loved it.

-Lesley-Anne Lee, the nursery manager, observes that ‘our weekly visit to our Thomson friends has given children new experiences and emotions’ and they appreciate that the residents are teaching the children ‘maybe without them realising’.
-She also comments that ‘the bond between the vast age differences is a joy to see.’
+Lesley-Anne Lee, the nursery manager, observed that ‘our weekly visit to our Thomson friends has given the children new experiences and emotions’ and they appreciate that the residents were teaching the children ‘maybe without them realising’.
+She also commented that ‘the bond between the vast age differences is a joy to see.’

-The nursery children have forged close friendships with the residents, and one of the nursery pupils, Maisie, who has now moved up to primary school, formed a particularly close bond with Barbara, and enjoyed painting her fingernails.
+The nursery children forged close friendships with the residents, and one of the nursery pupils, Maisie, who is now at primary school, formed a particularly close bond with Barbara, and enjoyed painting her fingernails.
 ‘Barbara is my friend, she’s my best girl,’ she said, and her father observed that ‘Maisie loves Thomson Court.’

 Learning about life

-The regular visits have made the children more aware of disabilities, and helped them to learn about the whole of life, including its end.
-The children visited one of the residents’ rooms to look at old photographs and learn about what her life was like when she was younger, and they have also started a memory garden at the nursery to commemorate residents who have passed away.
+The regular visits made the children more aware of disabilities, and helped them to learn about the whole of life, including its end.
+The children visited one of the residents’ rooms to look at old photographs and learn about what her life was like when she was younger, and they also started a memory garden at the nursery to commemorate residents who had passed away.

-Sheila comments that most of the residents have dementia, which affects their ability to communicate, and that the children help to bring them out of their shell.
+Sheila observed that most of the residents have dementia, which affects their ability to communicate, and that the children helped to bring them out of their shell.
 One resident, who previously did not talk very much, became very animated when the children visited.

-After an hour packed with games, and a break for cake and juice, it is time for the children to head back to the nursery school.
+After an hour packed with games, and a break for cake and juice, it was time for the children to head back to the nursery school.
 ‘I want to stay at Thomson Court because it’s so much fun,’ pipes up one of the children.
-Thanks to the hard work and commitment of the staff at both the nursery and the care home, it is easy to understand why they do not want to leave.
+Thanks to the hard work and commitment of the staff at both the nursery and the care home, it was easy to understand why they did not want to leave.